 “Apropos,” she scowled, means testing the bed with her tight, steel-belted radial behind.
 “Well, I think it’s an insult—to Moon and me.
 We’re family, get it?
 Family!
 Anyway, I thought you just talked to her in Willup.”

 “Uh, not exactly,” I said, shoulder blades flat against the door.
-“In fact, all I got was a message that wasn’t even for me, but a kind of…neighbor who’s gravitated around of late— something about a party.
+“In fact, all I got was a message that wasn’t even for me by name, but something about a party.
 I’ll be damned if I know what…”

 “Can’t imagine…maybe it was a work thing.
 Or maybe dear Melissa’s dabbling in local lore.”

 “Huh?!
 How can you say a thing like that…”

 No telling what the Rodeo’s premium suites had to offer, but 6B gave me recall, wall to wall.
 The same grainy plaster, a far-too-familiar corner heater lobbing lukewarm sprinkles against an arctic sea: All Lovelock lacked were the dirty yellow chest-high drifts.
 I never anticipated that that long, sickening New Year’s haul some years before would ever repeat on me.
 Yet here it was, anchovies one morning after the fact—stale, awful Cheetos and beef stew by the can in that grim New Jersey Turnpike motel.
 Crash-landed in Pennsauken, suckling up to Roberta’s rolling waistlines, hurling Dinty Moore’s entrails across the bed sheets with a noggin full of snow-blunted dismay.
 My head hadn’t felt this icy hot and helium light since that warped east coast drive-a-thon quite some time ago.
 And I surely had no more stomach for it now.

 “Juust kidding, yeesh…” Sydney pulled back the discolored bedding, then took the pillows to task.
 “Well, TV anyone?”